National Defense Research Institute (NDRI)

 NDRI Research Centers

-NDRI operates through five interconnected centers:
+NDRI operates through four interconnected centers:

 - The Acquisition and Technology Policy Center (ATP) addresses opportunities and challenges presented by advances in technology, in particular those enabled by the information revolution.
 It identifies ways to preserve and strengthen the nation’s military industrial base, along with innovative weapon system acquisition strategies.